-Pallets are arguably the most versatile accessory.
-They can be made into tables, headboards, vertical gardens, frames, wine storage, tables and more.
-If your shed lacks a toolbox and you’re looking for simple yet effective storage for your tools, a pallet board and some nails will do the trick.
+Pallets are arguably the most versatile accessory, especially when it comes to storage shed organization.
+They can be made into tables, headboards, vertical gardens, frames, wine storage, tables, and more.
+If your tool shed lacks a toolbox and you’re looking for a simple, yet effective storage and organization system for your tools, a pallet board and some nails will do the trick.
 The best part?
-They’re easy to find and often free of charge.
+Pallets are easy to find and often free of charge.

-To begin, take a pallet and smooth it out using a sander.
-You can leave it natural or paint it, depending on your preference.
+To begin this shed organization DIY, take a pallet and smooth it out using a sander.
+You can leave it natural or paint it depending on your preference.
 Once it’s ready to go, install it on the wall using a couple of screws.
 The individual boards are a natural spot to hang hammers and items with handles, but you can also use nails and clamps to hold a variety of other tools.

 If you’re planning how to organize a shed, the last thing you need is a headache from all the tangled cords and hoses taking up space on the floor.
-Using hooks, shelving units or even PVC pipe to organize your cords and hoses will help you to stay organized.
+Using shed organization hooks, shelving units or even PVC pipe to de-clutter your cords and hoses will help you to stay significantly more organized.